Villy-P/CPP-Monopoly/README.md

 Here, we get the player's input on which property they want to mortgage/unmortgage.

-Then, if we are mortgaging a property, we get the money associated with it. otherwise, we pay the money needed.
+Then, if we are mortgaging a property, we get the money associated with it.
+Otherwise, we pay the money needed.

+Then, we have two functions that sell buildings, which is the opposite of the previous functions to buy buildings.

+Later we call the `movePlayer()` function  which prints out the players die roll and move the player.
+All those functions are in the `player.cpp` file.

+Thanks!